Software

 Featured Image

-Here are five steps you will want to keep in mind as you navigate through the process of vendor contract management:
+Here are six steps you will want to keep in mind as you navigate through the process of third-party contract management:

 1. Assign responsibilities.
 You will need to decide who should be involved in contract reviews and who is authorized to change the agreement.
 Also, consider which department will lead the negotiations and overall review of the contract.

-2. Negotiate.
-Many vendors will introduce standard contracts, but these should be revised throughout the negotiation process.
+2. Negotiate the terms.
+Many third parties will introduce standard contracts, but these should be revised throughout the negotiation process.
 It is critical to ensure that the needs of both parties are being considered and addressed.

 Pro tip: